The leased line for internet connectivity.

 3. Provides high internet speeds.

-Of all the types of leased line, fiber leased lines provide the highest speeds which enables businesses to transfer data more quickly and reliably.
-The internet speed of a more cost-effective fiber leased line starts from as little as 10 Mbps, going up-to an extremely high speed of 10 Gbps;
+Of all the types of leased lines, fiber leased lines provide the highest speeds which enables businesses to transfer data more quickly and reliably.
+The internet speed of a more cost-effective fiber leased line starts from as little as 10 Mbps, going up to an extremely high speed of 10 Gbps;

 4. High network availability